petronio/infra/README.md

 # Infra
 The code for the infrastructure behind `petroniocoelho.com` and friends.
-While reusability isn't the intent of this project, it's possible to reuse most of it pretty easily.
+While reusability isn't the intent of this project, it's possible to reuse most of it with some effort.

 ## Services Managed

 ### **Authoritative DNS**
-Running secondary/development domains.
-Primary domain is still on Cloudflare for reliability purposes.

 - [x] Automated DNSSEC
 - [x] Master with dual read slave configuration
 - [x] TSIG slave authentication